It's 2 hours after breakfast and I'm starting to sense that familiar feeling of hunger pangs, leaving me to wonder: what makes us hungry?

 After a meal, our gastrointestinal tracts slowly empty by pushing food through the stomach and the small and large intestine.

 Specialized contractions called the migrating motor complex (MMC) sweep up undigested food, which is a process that takes around 130 minutes.
 The final phase of the MMC is regulated by a hormone called motilin.
-Motilin-controlled contractions cause the rumbling in our stomachs and coincide with hunger pangs in humans.
+Motilin-controlled contractions cause the rumbling in our stomachs and coincide with

 Another hormone implicated in hunger control is ghrelin.
 In mice, ghrelin activates neurons called agouti-related peptide (AgRP)-expression neurons in the hypothalamus region of the brain, which tell us that we are hungry.